openenergymonitor/emontx4/docs/firmware.md

 4. EmonTxV4_DB_3phase_6CT
 ```

-emonupload2 tool can also be ran on any other linux computer by cloning the EmonScripts repo then running the emonupload2.py python script.
+emonupload2 tool can also be run on any other linux computer by cloning the EmonScripts repo then running the emonupload2.py python script.
 Python3 required

     git clone https://github.com/openenergymonitor/EmonScripts

-## Upload pre-compiled manual avrdude
+## Upload pre-compiled manually using avrdude

 Alternatively to upload the same pre-compiled firmware via command line on emonPi / emonBase: